-In 2009, we formed a joint venture with Carrier, which we refer to as Carrier Enterprise I, in which Carrier contributed 95 of its company-owned locations in 13 Sun Belt states and Puerto Rico, and its export division in Miami, Florida, and we contributed 15 locations that distributed Carrier products.
-In July 2012, we exercised our option to acquire an additional 10% ownership interest in Carrier Enterprise I, which increased our ownership interest to 70%; and, on July 1, 2014, we exercised our last remaining option to acquire an additional 10% ownership interest in Carrier Enterprise I, which increased our controlling interest to 80%.
-Neither we nor Carrier has any remaining options to purchase additional ownership interests in Carrier Enterprise I, or any of our other joint ventures with Carrier, which are described below.
+In 2009, we formed a joint venture with Carrier Corporation ("Carrier"), which we refer to as Carrier Enterprise I, in which Carrier contributed 95 of its company-owned locations in 13 Sun Belt states and Puerto Rico, and its export division in Miami, Florida, and we contributed 15 locations that distributed Carrier products.
+We have an 80% controlling interest in Carrier Enterprise I, and Carrier has a 20% non-controlling interest.
+On August 1, 2019, Carrier Enterprise I acquired substantially all of the HVAC assets and assumed certain of the liabilities of Peirce-Phelps, Inc., an HVAC distributor operating from 19 locations in Pennsylvania, New Jersey, and Delaware.

-In 2011, we formed a second joint venture with Carrier and completed two additional transactions.
-In April 2011, Carrier contributed 28 of its companyowned locations in the Northeast U.S. and we contributed 14 locations in the Northeast U.S. In July 2011, we purchased Carrier's distribution operations in Mexico, which included seven locations.
+In 2011, we formed a second joint venture with Carrier, in which Carrier contributed 28 of its company-owned locations in the Northeast U.S., and we contributed 14 locations in the Northeast U.S., and we then purchased Carrier's distribution operations in Mexico, which included seven locations.
 Collectively, the Northeast locations and the Mexico operations are referred to as Carrier Enterprise II.
-Following formation of this joint venture, we owned a 60% controlling interest.
-On November 29, 2016, we purchased an additional 10% ownership interest in Carrier Enterprise II, and, on February 13, 2017, we again purchased an additional 10% ownership interest in Carrier Enterprise II, which together increased our controlling interest to 80%.
+We have an 80% controlling interest in Carrier Enterprise II, and Carrier has a 20% non-controlling interest.
+Effective May 31, 2019, we purchased an additional 20% ownership interest in Homans Associates II LLC ("Homans") from Carrier Enterprise II, following which we owned 100% of Homans.
+Homans previously operated as a division of Carrier Enterprise II and now operates as one of our stand-alone-subsidiaries.